Zepbound vs. Mounjaro: what is the difference?

 The FDA first approved tirzepatide to treat type 2 diabetes in May 2022.
 Marketed under the brand name Mounjaro, the drug is a second-line treatment for type 2 diabetes, recommended for people whose blood sugar levels did not adequately improve with diet and exercise alone or with other diabetes treatments.
 Mounjaro should be used in combination with diet and exercise.
 It is not FDA-approved for weight loss, though some providers may prescribe it off-label for this purpose.

-In clinical trials, researchers found Mounjaro to be even more effective than other GLP-1 medications in improving blood sugar levels.
+In clinical trials, researchers found Mounjaro to be even more effective than other GLP-1 medications dulaglutide and semaglutide 1.0 mg in controlling blood sugar levels.
 It was also found to be highly effective in producing weight loss, leading healthcare providers to prescribe the medication off-label for obesity.

-In November 2023, the FDA approved Zepbound as a treatment for weight loss and management in people with obesity or overweight.
+In November 2023, the FDA approved Zepbound as a treatment for weight loss and management in people with obesity or with overweight and a weight-related health condition.
 Like Mounjaro, it is also meant to be used in combination with a reduced-calorie diet and increased physical activity.

 There is about a $10 cost difference between Mounjaro and Zepbound.
 These are the list prices of both drugs (i.e. the price at which a drug manufacturer sells its drugs to a wholesaler), according to the manufacturer: